hisptz/function-analytics/README.md

 # Function Analytics Library

 Library to aid in the development of functions.
 Built with best practices in mind from the experience on function maintenance.
-This is to make it easy for developers to concentrate on the business logic of their functions.
+This is to make it easy for developers to concentrate on the business logic of their functions while also considering the best way to perform operations with out of the box performance execution strategy.

 ## Features